Live in LA? See How Much Money Your Home Could Earn For You This Month

 Since then, Perera has stacked up more than 300 positive reviews.

 If you’re starting to come around on the idea of becoming an Airbnb host, now’s the time.
-Los Angeles is a top summer travel destination, and there’s a shortage of Airbnb hosts in the city.
+Los Angeles is a top travel destination, and there’s a shortage of Airbnb hosts in the city.
 See how much money you could make by listing your place.

 After all, folks from around the world flock year-round to take in its quintessential Americana landmarks and attend its events — or even for quick LAX overnight stop while traveling internationally.
 There’s always a demand for space.